Hussam-creator/cybersecurity-portfolio/Writeups/HackTheBox/Forest/README.md

 The following attack path has been discovered:

-svc-alfresco -> Account Operators (member of) -> Account Operators has generic all permissions to Exchange Windows Permissions -> Exchange Windows Permissions has WriteDacl permissions to HTB.LOCAL
+svc-alfresco
+    ↓ MemberOf
+Account Operators
+    ↓ GenericAll
+Exchange Windows Permissions
+    ↓ WriteDACL
+HTB.LOCAL

-A backdoor account was created and `PowerView` was used to grant DCSync rights.
-This added the required replication permissions (DS-Replication-Get-Changes and DS-Replication-Get-Changes-All) to allow credential extraction from the domain controller.
+A new domain user (`Backdoor`) was created and added to the `Exchange Windows Permissions` group.
+Since this group has `WriteDACL` permissions over the domain object, the account was able to modify the domain ACL. `PowerView` was then used to grant the account the replication permissions (`DS-Replication-Get-Changes` and `DS-Replication-Get-Changes-All`) required to perform a DCSync attack and retrieve credentials from the domain controller.
 ```
 $SecPassword = ConvertTo-SecureString 'password' -AsPlainText -Force